aplteam/Cider/README.md

 ### CloseProject

-Takes a folder or an alias and breaks the Link between the namespace and its folder.
+Takes one or more folders or a aliases and breaks the Link between the namespace and its folder for all of them.

+Separate projects with space or commas.

-You may specify the `-all` flag to close all projects in `#`, but check the user command's detailed help (`-??`) for details.
+You may specify the `-all` flag to close all projects in `#` (*not* `⎕SE`!), but check the user command's detailed help (`-??`) for details.

 ### CreateProject